ammarihsann/ammarihsann/README.md

-# 👋 Hi, I’m Ammar — Cyber Security ✖ IoT Engineer
+# 👋 Hi, I’m Ammar — Cybersecurity ✖ IoT Engineer

 I break things (safely) and build devices that talk to the cloud.
 CTF enjoyer, ESP32 tinkerer, and fingerprint-driven projects on the side.

 **Featured**